DaveWeathers/AI-Blackjack/README.md

 ## Implement your part of the code

-1. If you look closely at the test failures, you will see that the problem is that `edu.uab.cis.agents.blackjack.DealerAgent.act` is throwing a `java.lang.UnsupportedOperationException`.
+If you look closely at the test failures, you will see that the problem is that `edu.uab.cis.agents.blackjack.DealerAgent.act` is throwing a `java.lang.UnsupportedOperationException`.

-2. Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`.
+Your task is to correctly implement `edu.uab.cis.agents.blackjack.DealerAgent.act` by modifying `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java`.
 Your agent should implement the following rules:

-  * If the total points represented by the cards are 17 or more, `act` should return `Action.STAND`.
-Otherwise, it should return `Action.HIT`.
+* If the total points represented by the cards are:
+    * 16 or less, `act` should return `Action.HIT`
+    * Between 17 and 22, `act` should return `Action.STAND`
-  * Even if the total points represents 22 or more (which traditionally would be a "bust") you should return `Action.STAND`.
+    * 22 or more, `act` should return `Action.BUST`.
 * In calculating the total points, the order of the cards does not matter, only the point values.
     * The numeric cards always count for the equivalent number of points (TWO=2, THREE=3, ..., TEN=10).
     * JACK, QUEEN and KING always count for 10 points.
-  * Each ACE may count for either 11 points or 1 point.
-You should pick between these by aiming for the highest possible points without exceeding 21.
-That is, if counting an ACE as 11 points would cause your total points to be 22 or more, you should count that ACE as 1 point.
+    * Each ACE counts for 11 points, unless it would cause the total points to be 22 or more, in which case it counts for 1 point.

-3. You may modify only `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java` and `src/test/java/edu/uab/cis/agents/blackjack/DealerAgentTest.java`. **Do not modify any other files.** If you need to declare any additional classes, please do so in one of these files.
+You may modify only `src/main/java/edu/uab/cis/agents/blackjack/DealerAgent.java` and `src/test/java/edu/uab/cis/agents/blackjack/DealerAgentTest.java`. **Do not modify any other files.** If you need to declare any additional classes, please do so in one of these files.

 ## Test your code